mlz-ictrl/nicos/doc/source/coreapi.rst

 .. module:: nicos.core

-All API elements described here are defined in submodules of :mod:`nicos.core`, but re-exported in :mod:`nicos.core` for easier importing.
+All API elements described here are used when writing new device classes.
+They are defined in submodules of :mod:`nicos.core`, but re-exported in :mod:`nicos.core` for easier importing.

 Exceptions
 ==========